I’m not a yoga teacher.

 As I questioned this and meditated on this huge unveiling in my life, I also was diving deep and launching myself into speaking beyond the yoga mat.
 In writing my five-minute keynote, I was challenged to tell others who I am and what I do in just those few short minutes, and in a way that they would walk away remembering.

 Who am I?
-Easy, I’m Hope Zvara and I Help Others Purposeful Excel.
+Easy, I’m Hope Zvara and I Help Others Purposefully Excel.
 What do I do?
 And how do I do it?

 Yoga was off the table because I knew deep down that I was beyond a yoga teacher at this point.
 I saw yoga as a tool I would continue to use, but it wasn’t my only tool, especially since most of my learning and education on the human body over the last eight years was outside the yoga realm.